Skip to main content

 • Contributing to a community benefit package.

-• Adding business rates of around £2 million per year
+• Adding business rates of 19 million over the lifetime of the project

 Environmental Enhancements